Which routes can overseas specialist medicine doctors take to GMC registration & securing jobs in the NHS?

 Follow us on social media for news and updates on GMC registration, the Royal College and NHS through the links below:

-A leading NHS hospital in the East of England is looking for a Consultant Haematologist with an interest in Lymphoma.
-The Haematology department consists of a team of consultant haematologists and is supported by middle-grade doctors.
-This Haematology job is open to both international applications and UK-based doctors, though those with European Specialist or FRCPath are most encouraged to apply.
+A hospital in the Channel Islands is looking for a Staff Grade Doctor in General Medicine with interests in Respiratory, Renal, or Care of the Elderly.
+The department comprises a team of consultants and is supported by a large team of middle-grade doctors.
+This role is open to both international applications and UK-based doctors, though those with European Specialist or MRCP qualifications are most encouraged to apply.

 Anyone requiring portfolio support (formally known as CESR) can have their required support discussed on a case-by-case basis.